ONSdigital/gptables/docs/getting_started/tutorial.md

     ...
 )
 ```

-The note table to appear on the Notes sheet must be provided as a `pandas.DataFrame` to the
+For the note table to appear on the notes sheet, it must be provided as a `pandas.DataFrame` to the
 `notes_table` argument of `gptables.write_workbook()`.
 This should contain the text of the placeholder
 or reference, the text for the note, and optionally any links to include with the note.